Learn a new hobby, create a one-of-a-kind gift or something nice for your own home. There’s a workshop for everyone here in San Francisco.

 Knitting is not just your grandma’s pastime.
 Learn to do it yourself at Imagiknit.
 They’ve got beginner workshops for knitting and crochet, as well as intermediate level classes like brioche knitting or fixing mistakes.
 Both the beginner classes take place over three two-hour sessions, so make sure to make room on the calendar.

-Whether you just want to learn proper knife skills or you want to learn how to make your own dim sum dumplings, SF Cooking School has a class for everyone.
-They have classes that detail dishes made at the city’s best restaurants (The Progress class is coming up on November 6) and how to use local cookbooks (like the Chez Panisse class on October 28).
-Classes are usually four hours long and conclude with a group meal around the table with wine.
+Whether you just want to learn proper knife skills or you want to learn how to make your own dim sum dumplings, the SF Cooking School near City Hall has a class for everyone.
+They have classes that detail dishes made at the city’s best restaurants, as well as workshops in everything from killer fried chicken to wines of Italy.
+Classes are usually two-four hours long and conclude with a group meal around the table with wine.
 If you’re truly inspired, you can apply to become a culinary student.

 With classes all over the city, this business is actually run by individual chefs, each who will teach you their favorite dish—from mastering macarons to perfecting pastas—in the comfort of their own restaurant kitchens.

 Souffles are Chef Joe’s speciality.
-And he’ll teach you how to make it pouf perfectly in the comfort of his own kitchen.
+And he’ll teach you how to make it pouf perfectly in the comfort of his own kitchen in Duboce Triangle, just north of the Castro.
 If you’re after something a bit more practical, Chef Joe also offers a Thanksgiving Rehearsal Dinner, a Holiday Dessert Shop, and beer-specific classes.
 Oh, and there’s of course some wine to go with your cooking.

 If you want to throw pottery but have no idea what you’re doing, Clay by the Bay’s Intro to Wheel class is your answer.
-You’ll learn about the firing process, how to properly throw and glazing techniques.
+At this Chinatown art school you’ll learn about the firing process, how to properly throw and glazing techniques.
 You’ll come out of the class having made a few items, and you can use the studio during open hours throughout your tenure.

 If you have some experience, or none at all, this beginner’s ceramics class is for you.
 The 8-week course gives you plenty of time to get comfortable behind the wheel.
 It’s also great for those who want to master their hand building techniques, it’s a great revisit.